bee-a-better-programmer/be-a-better-programmer/README.md

 For the first part, on the first exercices, instead of installing the languages we need, we are going to use [Repl.it](https://repl.it/) to write and test code.
 I suggest logging with Github for creating one account so you can use it for your own projects.

-The exercises are here [in this dashboard](https://repl.it/@debora_duarte).
+The exercises are listed [here](https://github.com/bee-a-better-programmer/be-a-better-programmer/blob/master/confidence/exercises.md).
 They are written in a lot of different languagues.
 In all of them, the goal is to run, check the error messages, Google them and fix the code.
 Don't be afraid: they start very simple and go building up in complexity.
 For this reason, I suggest following the number sequence order when studying them.

 ## Code Structure